Telephone (song): Synopsis

 The music video is over nine minutes long and serves as a continuation of "Paparazzi", where Gaga was arrested for killing her abusive boyfriend by poisoning his drink.
 Inside a women's prison, two guards put Gaga behind bars and strip her naked while several other inmates mock her.
 One of the guards comments: "I told you she didn't have a dick", referring to the rumors that Gaga is intersex.
 The video's first three minutes show her activities in the prison.
 Wearing sunglasses made out of half-smoked cigarettes, she kisses an inmate in the exercise yard and secretly steals her cell phone.
 Gaga also watches catfights in the commissary, which includes a cameo from her younger sister, Natali Germanotta.
 Gaga then answers a call from Beyoncé and begins to sing the song.
 She performs the first verse and chorus with other scantily clothed inmates and messages Beyoncé on the cell phone, thanking her for bailing her out.
 This is followed by a bridge featuring Gaga in a yellow caution tape outfit designed by Brian Lichtenberg.
 Other fashion pieces were designed by Thierry Mugler, Atsuko Kudo and Gaga's own creative team, Haus of Gaga; the video was outfitted by Nicola Formichetti.

-Gaga gets inside the Pussy Wagon with Beyoncé, nicknamed Honey Bee, a reference to the character Honey Bunny in Tarantino's film Pulp Fiction (1994).
+Gaga gets inside the Pussy Wagon with Beyoncé, Honey Bee, a reference to the character Honey Bunny in Tarantino's film Pulp Fiction (1994).
 The two briefly talk and travel through the desert to stop at a diner.
 After exchanging a silent dialogue with Bobo (Gibson), her misogynist boyfriend, Beyoncé poisons his drink but fails to kill him.
 The video features an intermediate sequence called "Let's Make a Sandwich", where Gaga is seen wearing a folded-up telephone on her head and preparing a sandwich in a kitchen, while dancers cavort behind her.
 She poisons the food she prepares for the unsuspecting customers, causing them to die, including Bobo, characters played by Semi Precious Weapons and Lava – her Great Dane.
 Strutting around their corpses, Gaga and Beyoncé dance in American flag-inspired garments and shredded denim.
 The two make a getaway using the Pussy Wagon as a news reporter reports the murders at the diner.
 The final shots show the duo travelling through the desert while police sirens wail in the background.
 The video ends with the line "To Be Continued ..." followed by end credits. Åkerlund put this line as a joke to create a blend of a trailer, short film and movie scene that organically unfolds as it progresses.